-When I left the organization after being transferred to a manager who was less adept at situational leadership, I had no qualms about my strengths and abilities and it was very clear to me whom I work well with, who were my advocates and who was holding me back from being my best self.
+When I left the organization after being transferred to a manager who was less adept at emotional intelligence and management best practice, I had no qualms about my strengths and abilities and it was very clear to me whom I work well with, who were my advocates and who was holding me back from being my best self.

 Beefing Up & Trimming Down Connections